Le Journal

 Can a promise ring turn into an engagement ring?

-Not literally — the rings are different pieces of jewelry.
+Not literally, since a promise ring and an engagement ring are different pieces of jewelry with different meanings.
 When you get engaged, you give an engagement ring separately.
 The promise ring doesn't "upgrade" into an engagement ring; they're distinct gestures.
 Some couples choose an engagement ring that complements the promise ring so both can be worn together.

 Do you have to give an engagement ring if you gave a promise ring?